 “At the time I was growing.
 I had an extremely strong interest in the body of women.
 I had this girl next door to whom I had been close since kindergarten.
 Together we often played doctor.
 The fact she did not have a male sex was very strange, as if it had been reduced to a pebble.
 I did some fairly wild things.
 After that I was very much attracted to the female bottom.
 I often peeped into the toilets from the small windows there.
 I knew in detail all the neighboring public toilets.” (laughs)

 While Akechi Shi was already showing in his young years a good deal of lusty curiosity, the encounter with the magazine “Kitan Club” took place while he was in his third year of primary school.

-“When I saw this at the old book seller next door, it was an experience I would remember all my life.
-Flipping the pages, I could see women being tied up, ill-treated, it was shock strong enough to burn my body.
+“When I saw this at the old bookseller next door, it was an experience I would remember all my life.
+Flipping the pages, I could see women being tied up, and ill-treated, it was shock strong enough to burn my body.
 As I was clinching my pocket money to purchase the magazine, the shop owner barked at me, “This is not something for kids.
 What is your name?” and I was forced to write my name and my address (laugh).
-I was distressed for a moment, and thought of several strategies.
+I was distressed for a moment and thought of several strategies.
 A shop close by was not good.
 And I contemplated asking one of my uncles.
-Finally I grabbed my bicycle and went to a book rental shop in the next town and rented a copy of Kitan Club without getting any remark from the shop owner.
+Finally, I grabbed my bicycle and went to a book rental shop in the next town and rented a copy of Kitan Club without getting any remark from the shop owner.
 As soon as I got out of the shop, I started on my bike as fast as I could.”